Richardaeld/Fat_Racoon_Kitchen/README.md

 1. The application should prompt you with the response, "Sorry this recipe has been removed".

 #### Document Result(s):
-1. A user account was created to fullfill the test's requirments, record:
+1. A user account was created to fulfill the test's requirements, record:
     + The username, email address of the account, and that this is a test account.
 1. If the recipe created was not viewable, record:
     + The test name, recipe name and a brief description of the problem.
 1. If the recipe did not update properly, record:
-    + The test name, recipe name, the content that didnt update correctly, and a brief description of the problem.
+    + The test name, recipe name, the content that didn't update correctly, and a brief description of the problem.
 1. If the recipe did not delete properly, record:
     + The test name, recipe name and a brief description of the problem.
 1. If the missing recipe message did not flash, record: